vketch/nrf24l01p-example/README.md

 # nrf24l01p-master
-Master node for  https://github.com/vketch/nRF24L01P on STM32F4

-main.cpp__ the old approach.
-Pelase don't use it.
+Example of using  of  https://github.com/vketch/nRF24L01P on STM32F4 The one receiver master  that serves  multiple transivers